Increase Efficiency and Reduce Cost

 Each year, the California Legislature makes it more and more difficult for homeowner association Boards of Directors to operate the association in an efficient and cost-effective manner.
 Beginning in 2012, a new law prohibited Boards from communicating by e-mail and required them to give at least 2 days’ notice even of executive session meetings (including an agenda).
 These constraints placed draconian obstacles to efficient and cost-effective operations.

-Now, having watched associations struggle with these requirements for a year – the advice I suggested a year ago has been affirmed.
-Boards that are willing to delegate decision making (either to management, or to less than a majority of the Board) end up with lower costs and significantly faster reaction time in dealing with operational matters.
-Those Boards that don’t trust either management or their own Board Members get bogged down in endless meetings, slow decision making, upset members, and higher management costs.
+Now, having watched associations struggle with these requirements and duties of HOA board members for a year – the advice I suggested a year ago has been affirmed.
+Boards that are willing to delegate decision-making (either to management or to less than a majority of the Board) and certain duties of HOA board members end up with lower costs and significantly faster reaction time in dealing with operational matters.
+Those Boards that don’t trust either management or their own Board Members get bogged down in endless meetings, slow decision-making, upset members, and higher management costs.

 As an example, let’s discuss a scenario that is common – bark replacement.
 Let’s assume that the estimated cost for replacement is $2,500.
 Here are four scenarios.